Shawn-Douglas Brady

 Shawn-Douglas Brady is a fictional character from Days of Our Lives, an American soap opera on the NBC network.
 He is the son of supercouple Bo Brady and Hope Williams, and one half of the supercouple Shawn Brady and Belle Black.
 Jason Cook portrayed the character from October 15, 1999, to September 22, 2006.
 Brandon Beemer played in the role from September 28, 2006, to March 21, 2008.
 In May 2015, Soap Opera Digest reported the character would be returning for the show's 50th anniversary, once again portrayed by Cook.
 On November 10, 2015, it was confirmed that Beemer would return to the role in 2016, replacing Cook again.
 In March 2016, it was revealed that Beemer along with three other actors were let go from the show.
 However, in May 2016, Daytime Confidential revealed that Beemer would again be returning to the show.
+Shawn then appeared for various stints of different lengths before rejoining the regular cast again in 2020.
+In October 2023, Beemer made an unannounced departure from the show; last airing on October 12, 2023.
+Beemer resumed the role when Shawn-Douglas returned in November 2024.